11+ Easiest Vegetables to Grow (+ 4 That Aren’t)

-These easy grow vegetables are the plants to grow year after year, forming the backbone of the vegetable garden.
-I wouldn't be without these, and if I want to try a tougher vegetable (cauliflower, I'm talking about you), I fit them in around these tried-and-true favorites.
+So I present to you my list of the truly easiest vegetables to grow every year that forms the backbone of a productive vegetable garden.
+I’ve learned through years of gardening that I don’t want to have a garden without these, and if I want to try a tougher to grow vegetable (cauliflower, I’m talking about you), I fit them in around these tried-and-true favorites.

-I'm starting with the vegetables that I've found to truly be easy to grow.
-Then I'm going to list four that have not been easy to grow in my gardens, but are often found on lists of easy grow vegetables.
-I don't know why - maybe they are easy in some gardens or maybe everyone is just copying from the same list, but I don't agree and I think my reasons are solid.
-I'd love to what you think, of course!
+After that you’ll find the four vegetables that have never been easy for me to grow, even though they’re often found on lists of easy grow vegetables.
+I don’t know why, maybe they are easy in some gardens or maybe everyone is just copying from the same list, but I don’t agree and I think my reasons are solid (even though I do plant some still, they’re just not my priorities).
+I’d love to what you think, of course!

-Rarely bothered by pests with varieties that can take cold and some heat, lettuce is one of the vegetables that can be grown year around almost anywhere.
+Rarely bothered by pests, with varieties that can take both cold and some heat, lettuce is one of the vegetables that can be grown year around in many places.
 As long as it gets the moisture it likes and is shaded from the heat of the day in midsummer, it will reliably produce for you.
-Bonus: it's one of the few vegetables that does well in gardens with less sun.
+Bonus: it’s one of the few vegetables that does well in gardens with less sun.

 Read more on growing, harvesting, preserving, and using lettuce in The Ultimate Lettuce Guide, including the varieties I like to grow.